The Forsaken: An American Tragedy in Stalin's Russia: Immigration

-In the first eight months of 1931, a Soviet trade agency in New York advertised 6,000 positions and received more than 100,000 applications.
-Ten thousand Americans were hired in 1931, part of the official "organized emigration".
+In the first 8 months of 1931, a Soviet trade agency in New York advertised 6,000 positions and received more than 100,000 applications.
+10,000 Americans were hired in 1931, part of the official "organized emigration".

-In February 1931, The New York Times reported:
+In February 1931, Walter Duranty, a New York Times reporter sympathetic to the USSR reported:

 In March 1932, The New York Times reported that immigration to the Soviet Union was 1000 a week, but increasing.

 Soon, an official edict was issued that in the future all Americans must carry a round-trip ticket and would no longer be given jobs, simply because there was not enough space to house them all.
 Moscow and all the major Russian cities were already overcrowded.

 The Foreign Workers' Club of Moscow baseball team, a group of Americans, played regular games in Gorky Park.

 In the summer of 1932, the Soviet Supreme Council of Physical Culture announced its decision to introduce baseball to the Soviet Union as a "national sport".

 The American immigrants opened an Anglo-American school in Moscow, with 125 pupils on the register by November 1932, three quarters of them born in the United States.
 Over the next three years, enrollment rose so high that the Anglo-American school moved into a larger school, School Number 24 on Great Vuysovsky Street.

 Gulag imprisonment and executions

 By 1937, many of the Americans were arrested alongside untold numbers of Soviet citizens.
 Some were executed.
 Others were sent to "corrective labor" camps in the Gulag where they were worked to death.

+As documented by Tzouliadis, they were essentially abandoned by the U.S. government and its diplomats in Moscow.

 Reception

-The New York Sun: "The horror that was Stalinist Russia is still incomprehensible to many Americans...Reading this book is certain to open their eyes."